 Similar treatments are planned at other intersections across the Medical District, and will reflect the particular needs at those locations.
-The City of Memphis has recently added bike lanes following the resurfacing of Pauline St. between Poplar Ave and Union Ave, which will be supported by the addition of high visibility crosswalks and modified turning radii at Madison Ave & Pauline St. These interventions will improve safety particularly for the many employees and visitors that walk across the intersection each day.
+The City of Memphis has recently added bike lanes following the resurfacing of Pauline St. between Poplar Ave and Union Ave.
+MMDC has supported this work by installing high visibility crosswalks and modifying turning radii at Madison Ave & Pauline St. These interventions have improved safety particularly for the many employees and visitors that walk across the intersection each day.

-The current work, funded by MMDC and the Downtown Memphis Commission, uses more durable materials that are intended to last up to 10 years, which will eventually be followed by longer-term investment in public infrastructure as more commercial and residential projects are developed.
-Pedestrian plaza areas that were created for MEMFix using paint and pallet containers for landscaping will be replaced by more durable epoxy gravel and self-watering outdoor planters.
-Redesigning the direction of travel lanes and installing traffic delineators are intended to improve safety for cyclists and pedestrians.
+The current work, funded by MMDC and the Downtown Memphis Commission, incorporates more durable materials intended to last up to 10 years.
+As more commercial and residential projects are developed in the area, it is expected that longer-term investment in public infrastructure will follow.
+Pedestrian plaza areas that were created for MEMFix using paint and pallet containers for landscaping were replaced by more durable epoxy gravel and self-watering outdoor planters.
+Redesigning the direction of travel lanes and installing traffic delineators improved safety for cyclists and pedestrians.